 We’ll work closely with you to determine which product type is the best match for you based on your condition and personal preference.
 We’ve developed products for each product line containing a consistent and predictable amount of one, or both, of the two most common active ingredients in cannabis, THC and CBD.
 Together, these chemicals have greater effect than if administered alone.
 Moreover, CBD ameliorates many of the side effects commonly experienced by users of THC.

-Solutions and tinctures are liquids made of cannabis-derived medicine that can be placed in the mouth and either swallowed or absorbed to some degree in the mouth itself.
+Solutions are liquids made of cannabis-derived medicine that can be placed in the mouth and either swallowed or absorbed to some degree in the mouth itself.
 It can take up to 2-3 hours for these medicines to take full effect, so you should wait three hours before taking another dose.
 Too often, patients do not believe the first dose is working due to the delay in effect.
 Be aware that these doses add up over time so please wait the recommended amount so as not to over-dose.

 Vaporizers gently heat the oils in the cannabis-derived medicine until they evaporate and can be inhaled.
 It is important with your first use that you take a very short “puff” from the vaporizer.
 You should then wait at least 10 minutes to feel the effects.
 At that point you can again take another slightly longer “puff”.
 Remember to wait a sufficient time after each inhalation to be certain you do not take too much.